Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 \subsubsection{Some technical comments on possible cancellation}

 We recall that in section \ref{weak}, we assumed that the IR theory under study is Weyl invariant.
-We might ask a pedantic question if all the IR fixed points of unitary quantum field theories are Weyl invariant (say in $d=4$).
+We might ask a pedantic question if all the IR fixed points of unitary quantum field theories are Weyl invariant (say in $d=4$ dimension).
 The answer to this question is no. Take massless QCD for example.
 In the IR limit, the chiral symmetry is spontaneously broken, and the IR theory is described by Nambu-Goldstone bosons.
 They possess the shift symmetry, so the natural energy-momentum tensor is not traceless (such a question was raised in \cite{Cappelli:1990yc}\cite{Cappelli:2001pz} in the discussion of the $a$-theorem).
 After all, the scale transformation as well as Weyl transformation do not commute with the shift symmetry because the improved curvature coupling $R\phi^2$ is incompatible with the shift symmetry.
+Note however, all the flat space local correlation functions of the Nambu-Goldstone bosons may be embedded in those of the conformal field theories (in the strict IR limit), so we do not call it as a counterexample.

 We wanted to use the consequence of the $a$-theorem in the above examples.
 For instance, the weak $a$-theorem (if applied) gives a constraint on the possibility of symmetry breaking: too many spontaneous symmetry breaking could be inconsistent with the constraint from the $a$-theorem \cite{Ball:2001wr} etc. Note that we can compare the Weyl anomaly of Nambu-Goldstone bosons with that of conformally coupled scalar to see the difference is only in $R^2$ term.
 In particular $a$ is same.
 From the viewpoint of counting degrees of freedom, it seems natural to count the Nambu-Goldstone boson and conformal scalar with the same unit.